gem-library/gem/docs/docs/compilationInstructions.md

 3. Install the gmp, mpfr and mpfrc++ libraries with the command `sudo apt install libmpfrc++-dev libgmp-dev`
 4. Start Matlab or Octave and go to the gem folder.
 5. Type `make`.
 This will launch the compilation of the library.
-If everything goes fine, the program will conclude with 'Compilation successful'.
+If everything goes fine, the program will conclude with the message '**Compilation successful**'.
 Otherwise, a message should inform you about what is missing.
-6. Add the gem folder to your Matlab/Octave path.
+6. Add the gem subfolder to your Matlab/Octave path as described [**here**](installation.html).
 You can now perform your favorite computation in high precision!

 Steps to compile the GEM Library on *Windows* (64 bits) :